 The Survey of Health, Ageing and Retirement in Europe (SHARE) is a cross-national and longitudinal survey that collects data on health, social and economic factors among Europeans aged 50 and older (Börsch-Supan et al. 2013).
 Our sample includes data collected on seven different occasions (survey waves) between 2004 and 2017 by computer assisted face-to-face interviews.
 The response rate in the first survey (survey wave 1) ranged from 51 percent in Spain to 67 percent in Denmark.

-The analytic sample used in this study consists of five five-year cohorts born between 1920 and 1944 from all European countries that participated in the first or second wave of the SHARE data collection.
-To increase robustness of the estimates, the thirteen included countries were aggregated into the following four region-based groups:
+In order to analyze the trajectories of subsequent birth cohorts, we have construed an analytic sample consisting of five five-year cohorts born between 1920 and 1944 from all European countries that participated in the first or second wave of the SHARE data collection.
+Due to limited national sample sizes and, consequently, lack of statistical power in the older age groups, we have aggregated the thirteen included countries into the following four region-based groups:

 Northern Europe: Sweden and Denmark.